-According to legend, the ancient family of Buchanan of that Ilk are descended from an Irish noble, Anselan O’Kyan, who apparently settled in modern-day Scotland in the 11th century where he is said to have been granted land by Malcolm III.
+According to legend, the ancient family of Buchanan are descended from an Irish noble, Anselan O’Kyan, who is said to have settled in modern-day Scotland in the 11th century.

-The Buchanan clan would go without a clan chief for 337 years until 2018 when the Lord Lyon gave John Michael Baillie-Hamilton Buchanan the title.
+The clan finally ended a 337-year wait without a chief in 2018 when the Lord Lyon gave John Michael Baillie-Hamilton Buchanan the title.
 Therefore, the current clan seat is his home at Cambusmore in Stirling.